Hyperviscosity of the newborn is the slowing and blockage of blood flow. It occurs when there are too many red blood cells in an infant's blood.

 Other tests may include:

 The baby will be monitored for complications of hyperviscosity.
-If needed, an exchange transfusion will be done to lower the amount of red blood cells that are moving through the baby's blood vessels.
+An exchange transfusion may be needed.
+This is done to lower the amount of red blood cells that are moving through the baby's blood vessels.

 Other treatment may include increasing body fluids.

-The outlook is good for infants with mild hyperviscosity and those who receive treatment for severe hyperviscosity.
+The outlook is good for infants with mild hyperviscosity.
+Good results are also possible in infants who receive treatment for severe hyperviscosity.

 Complications may include: